 The mission statement of our school community expands upon the themes of unity, diversity, and service – all centered around the Gospel of Jesus Christ.
 Through this retreat, we hope to allow the freshmen to see these themes clearly and to understand what SICP is all about.

 Service is an integral component of Freshman Retreat.
-Every student participates in a morning of service at a non-profit agency in the city of Chicago.
-Students will earn three hours of service credit for their participation.
+Every student attends a service fair at school hosting representatives of non-profit agencies in the city of Chicago as well as participates in an onsite service project.

 All students must have their service sites pre-approved in Formation and Ministry.
-Once a site is approved, the student must follow the instructions for tracking hours on x2VOL.com.
+Once a site is approved, the student must follow the instructions for tracking hours.
 Freshmen will receive step-by-step registration instructions at the beginning of the academic year.
 The Formation and Ministry office is located on the third floor next to Room 330.

 Students can visit their class chaplain any time for support!

 Contact for More Information